Rights at work

 Am I entitled to flexible working?

 All employees, except agency workers, have the legal right to request flexible working.
 You have this right if you have worked for your employer continuously for 26 weeks.
-Find out more about flexible working, and how it can be beneficial for some older people.

 Can I be forced to retire?